Header image

-Implement a clear policy
+Implement a clear remote working policy

 A working from home policy sets out an employer’s approach to home working.
 It acts as an agreement between the employer and the employee that defines who is eligible to work from home, the process for requesting to work from home, as well as the approval process.
-By having in place a clear and easily-accessible policy, you can help put your staff members’ minds at ease.

 Encourage clear boundaries